schurgan/domoticz-BSR/README.md

 1.1.3: if there is an error, ignore polling time and try with next heart beat again 1.1.4: update also if we have a day change between last update and hearbeat, so we will get correct device name with numbers of days
 1.1.5: small fix to ignore dates older then today entries for waste disposal, eg. xmas tree always returned full list.
+1.1.6: new debug paramater 'True fast full deatail'. if it is turned on, handle update intervall as minutes not hours!